-Most of the existing MAS development process models do not support dynamic role assignment for agents; however, many agent-based applications require that agents should be allowed to change their roles at runtime.
+Most of the existing MAS development process models do not support dynamic role assignment for agents; however, many agent-based applications require that agents can change their roles at runtime.
 For example, when we use agent technology to simulate a startup software company, the agent representing the CEO of the company first creates a number of positions, such as team leader roles and programmer roles.
-During the process of hiring, a newly hired employee is only allowed to take the roles predefined, but the employee may take more than one role at the same time.
+During the hiring process, a newly hired employee is only allowed to take those predefined roles, but he may take more than one role at the same time.
 While the company is running, existing employees may leave the company, and drop the roles that were previously taken; meanwhile, new employees can be hired to replace the previous ones by taking the available position roles.
 It is also possible that, under certain conditions, an employee needs to change a role at runtime.
 For example, an employee who previously takes a programmer role can be promoted to take a team leader role based on the employee's excellent performance.
-To model this kind of dynamic and open system, conventional agent development methodologies become quite inappropriate.
+To model this kind of dynamic and open systems, conventional multi-agent system development methodologies become quite inappropriate.
 Therefore, we propose our role-based methodology for open MAS to separate the concepts of role and role instance, where a role is defined as a conceptual role; while a role instance is a concrete implementation of a conceptual role.
 We define a role organization that contains conceptual roles with one of the following relationships among each other, namely inheritance, aggregation, association and incompatibility.
 We also introduce a concept called role space that consists of role instances.
 Instead of simply using conceptual roles during the system analysis phase, we explicitly create role instances at runtime; thus, agents can take or release role instances from a role space dynamically.
 A generic model of role-based open multi-agent systems is illustrated in Figure 1.

 Figure 1.
-A generic model of role-based open multi-agent systems (adapted from [3])
+A Generic Model of Role-based Open Multiagent Systems (Adapted from [3])